MarcGrol/go-training/examples/grpc/README.md

 ## Start rest server that proxies to grpc server

     notificationserverproxy # listens on port 8080

+NB: must be started from notificationserverproxy-dir to work

 ##  Interact with this proxy using rest

     curl -vvv -X GET -H 'Accept: application/json' http://localhost:8080/api/notification/status/111222